Newtsuck/SlideDeck/README.md

 This is a slide deck application written in Loom by Level 4 Development for The Engine Company.

 ## Version Updates
+#### 1.0.0
+- API Lock!
+The existing customization fields will not change for this major version!
+Note that some fields may be added, but currently available fields will not be changed

 #### 0.3.0
 - Added support for image slides